NovaLogicDev/kotlin-native/COCOAPODS.md

-## CocoaPods integration
+# CocoaPods integration

 ### Introduction

-Starting with 1.3.30 an experimental integration with [CocoaPods](https://cocoapods.org/) is added to Kotlin/Native.
-This feature allows one to represent a Kotlin/Native Gradle-project as a CocoaPods dependency.
+Starting with 1.3.30, an experimental integration with [CocoaPods](https://cocoapods.org/) is added to Kotlin/Native.
+This feature allows you to represent a Kotlin/Native Gradle-project as a CocoaPods dependency.
 Such a representation provides the following advantages:

- - Such a dependency can be included in a Podfile of an Xcode project and be automatically (re)built along with this project.
+ - Such a dependency can be included in a Podfile of an Xcode project and automatically built (and rebuilt) along with this project.
 As a result, importing to Xcode is simplified since there is no need to write corresponding Gradle tasks and Xcode build steps manually.

- - When building from Xcode, it is possible to use CocoaPods libraries without manual writing .def files and setting cinterop tool parameters.
-In this case all required parameters can be obtained from the Xcode project configured by CocoaPods.
+ - When building from Xcode, you can use CocoaPods libraries without writing .def files manually and setting cinterop tool parameters.
+In this case, all required parameters can be obtained from the Xcode project configured by CocoaPods.

-For an example of using this feature, refer to the [`cocoapods`](https://github.com/JetBrains/kotlin-native/tree/master/samples/cocoapods) sample.
+For an example of CocoaPods integration, refer to the [`cocoapods`](https://github.com/JetBrains/kotlin-native/tree/master/samples/cocoapods) sample.

 ### CocoaPods Gradle plugin